 Building up speed reading

 Speed reading will have to be built up but it is advisable to immediately start reading a piece of text at a higher pace than usual.
 The ‘inner voice’ will be silenced and the brains will have an opportunity to understand what the text says.
 Then, the normal reading pace can be used again.
 The more people practise, the longer the speed reading period becomes.
 The results depend on the frequency and length of the practice.
 By practising regularly, the results will improve dramatically.

 It’s Your Turn

 What do you think?
 Is Speed Reading applicable in today’s modern economy?
 Do you recognize the practical explanation or do you have more additions?
-What are your success factors for Speed Reading?
+What are your success factors for reading and understanding texts?